Killarexe/Copper-Extension-wiki/content/datapacks/add_lightning_effect.md

 ## Creating the file

 Lightning effect is the most *"complicated"* to implement.
-Before doing this, see the **[Lightning Effects Mechanic](../../mechanics/lightning_effects)** First you need to create a `lightning_effect` folder in your namespace folder.
+Before doing this, if you need more info on this feature see the **[Lightning Effects Mechanic](../../mechanics/lightning_effects)**.
+First you need to create a `lightning_effect` folder in your namespace folder.
 Then create a simple `.json` file like your creating a custom recipe.

 The structure should looks like this: